‘She’s a fighter’: Cougar Kendo founder continues teaching amid breast cancer battle

 “Shamina really has a way of bringing out your inner you,” McNeil said.
 “My first semester, I was really shy, really nervous.
 When I was in armor, Shamina would tell me to give it my all.
 She told me to never back up.
 She drilled that into my personality.”

-“I had no idea that I’ve impacted so many people, honestly,” Chang said.
+“I had no idea that I’ve impacted so many people, honestly,” she said.
 “I’m devoted to helping people.
 I’m always there for them, but they are always there for me.
 That’s the strength of doing something like kendo.”

 ‘She is a fighter’